Go to

 deC: the patient himself can carry some bacteria on his skin

 [ww.
 The bacteria on the skin has no open skin wound to migrate to being constantly surface wiped.
 Tattoo inks have alcohol which kills bacteria.
 This anyone can see as part of the procedure.
-Infections are so rare a shop may go years without even hearing of an infection.]
+Infections are less than rare.

 deC: and if the skin is not well disinfected he can get infected by procedure;